Bandits with Partially Observable Confounded Data: From Partially Observable Offline Data to Linear Side Information

-\textbf{Linear Side Information. } In what follows, we show how partially observable data can be reduced to linear constraints of the type $\brk[c]*{M_a w^*_a = b_a, a \in \A}$.
+In what follows, we show how partially observable data can be reduced to linear constraints of the form $\brk[c]*{M_a w^*_a = b_a, a \in \A}$.
+Nevertheless $M_a$ will not be identifiable solely from the offline data.
 More specifically, we specify a low dimensional least squares problem under a model mismatch, showing it converges to a solution with unique structural properties.
-This will become beneficial in our analysis later on, allowing us to reduce the linear bandit problem to a lower dimensional subspace, thereby improving performance guarantees.
+This will become beneficial in our analysis later on, allowing us to project the linear bandit problem to an approximate lower dimensional subspace, improving performance guarantees.

+Let us first consider the case of fully-observable offline data, i.e., $\xk = x$.
+Here, one would be able (with large amounts of data) to closely estimate $w_a^*$ for all $a \in \A$, using, for example, the linear regression estimator